Instant book: 21st century

 Some types of instant books did not fare well in the 21st century.
 The advent of the Internet affected government and document instant publishing—a government document or report could be posted online instead of printed in book form for easy public access.
 Instead of publishing documents—publishers looked for other ways to create value with instant books by focusing on major sporting and news events.

 Often a book publisher will team up with newspapers.
 Triumph Books, a division of Random House, is an example of a publisher that focuses on creating instant books with newspapers.
 Triumph worked with Los Angeles Times to publish a book commemorating the 2012 Stanley Cup, and with the Chicago Tribune for an instant book commemorating the 2016 World series.
+After the 2025 Indiana Hoosiers football team won the 2026 College Football Playoff National Championship, the Indianapolis Star and Bloomington Herald-Times announced two instant books.
+The two newspapers said that while the shorter paperback would be available in bookstores from Triumph within a few days, a longer hardcover coffeetable book would not ship for several weeks.

 JHU Press is an example of a publisher producing an instant book tied to a news event.
 JHU Press published an instant book on the gun violence debate shortly after the Sandy Hook incident with materials gathered from a summit that was quickly conceived and put together.
 The publisher Press described their process for publishing an instant book using a simultaneous process to Publishers Weekly in 2013: Kathy Alexander, JHU Press' publicity manager, reports that while the press is more accustomed to a publishing process that typically takes 11 months from transmission of the manuscript to book release, they are able to produce Reducing Gun Violence in 14 days by shifting from a linear production process, in which every task occurs in order, to a more simultaneous process, in which different tasks are performed at the same time.The cover, for example, was designed before the title was finalized," Anderson explained, "Metadata was pushed out to booksellers before the manuscript was complete.
 Even the peer review process was changed to accommodate the schedule with multiple readers reviewing individual parts simultaneously."Over the years, printers and book manufacturers have adjusted their process to accommodate instant books through innovation and updating printing practices.
 Where once a large print run was needed for an instant book (but often translated in high returns), now smaller print runs can make instant publishing more feasible.